 Category Archives: Uncategorized

-As we are getting ready to celebrate Fourth of July, Homeward Animal Shelter would like to offer the following Fourth of July Safety Tips to all pet owners:
+As we are getting ready to celebrate the long holiday weekend, Homeward Animal Shelter would like to offer the following 4th of July Safety Tips to all pet owners:

 * Never use fireworks around pets!
 While exposure to lit fireworks can potentially result in severe burns and/or trauma to the face and paws of curious pets, even unused fireworks can pose a danger.
 Many types contain potentially toxic substances, including potassium nitrate, arsenic and other heavy metals.